vuejs-templates/webpack/docs/pre-processors.md

 # Pre-Processors

 This boilerplate has pre-configured CSS extraction for most popular CSS pre-processors including LESS, SASS, Stylus, and PostCSS.
-To use a pre-processor, all you need to do is installing the appropriate webpack loader for it.
+To use a pre-processor, all you need to do is install the appropriate webpack loader for it.
 For example, to use SASS:

 ``` bash
 npm install sass-loader node-sass --save-dev